apiato/documentation/docs/features/authentication.md

 ]);
 ```

-This Middleware is provided by apiato and is different than the default Laravel Auth Middleware.
+This Middleware is provided by apiato and is different from the default Laravel Auth Middleware.

 **If authentication failed, users will be redirected to a login page**

-To change the login page view go to the config file `app/Ship/Configs/apiato.php`, and set the name of your login page there as follow:
+To change the login page view go to the config file `app/Ship/Configs/apiato.php`, and set the name of your login page there as follows:

 ```php
 <?php